There are a number of reasons to hot process soap. Hopefully this “How to Hot Process Soap Video Tutorial” will answer a lot of your questions.

-A third reason people will hot process soap is when something goes wrong.
-Basically, never throw out a botched batch of soap.
-It can almost always be fixed.
 It may not be exactly as you envisioned in the end, but you will definitely end up with a soap that is usable.
 So, no waste!
-Which is especially great to know if you are nervous about making soap or if you have put in a lot of expensive ingredients.

-If you end up with a chalky soap that is crumbling in your hands, it could have not been incubated well enough in the first few hours, or it could be lye heavy.
-Either way, you can hot process it (like I did in the video) and make it come out wonderfully.
-If you suspect that it is lye heavy, just add a bit of water to your batch.
-A 7lb batch usually needs at least 1 cup of water added during hot processing.
+If you end up with a chalky soap that is crumbling in your hands, it could have not been insulated well enough in the first few hours, or it could be lye heavy.
+Either way, you can cut the batch into pieces (like I did in the video) and make it come out wonderfully.

 Draw backs?